carstenbru/qc-baseband-mod/README.md

 2. Setup the build environment `source setup_env.sh`
 3. Start the build `make`.
 Grab a coffee as this will take some time.
 4. The kernel is now ready to be installed, you can use fastboot to do so:
-    * If you want to install it permanently: `fastboot flash boot boot.img`
+    * If you want to install it permanently: `fastboot flash boot+boot1 boot.img`
     * If you just want to boot it once: `fastboot boot boot.img`

 ### Android App